Peter A. Allard School of Law University of British Columbia

 The School offers a varied program of instruction in a broad array of legal fields to academically talented and diverse law students in the J.D., LL.M., LL.M.
 (Common Law) and Ph.D. programs.
 Our faculty members encourage students to develop creative and effective approaches to legal analysis and problem solving.
 As researchers, faculty members are engaged with and connected to academics, practitioners, and policy-makers around the globe, and are committed to ensuring that their research makes a difference.
 More information about the Allard School of Law can be found at www.law.ubc.ca and http://www.law.ubc.ca/strategic_plan/index.html.Allard Law’s Indigenous Legal Studies, founded in 1975 as the First Nations Legal Studies Program, has attained national and international recognition for the strength of its faculty, staff, students and graduates.
 The unit includes several programming initiatives including the Indigenous Community Legal Clinic, the Indigenous Cultural Competency Certificate, the Kawaskimhon Moot, a JD Specialization in Aboriginal Law, a new Elders in Residence program and many speaker series open to the entire Allard community.
 In addition, there is a designated Indigenous application stream into the JD program, and specific advising and programming support for Indigenous students.
 The School’s first-year curriculum now includes the mandatory courses “Indigenous Settler Legal Relations” and “Aboriginal & Treaty Rights.”
 The successful candidate will be expected to add to the collective strength and activities of Indigenous Legal Studies unit.
 (For further information, consult https://allard.ubc.ca/indigenous-legal-studies.)
 The University of British Columbia has identified strategic priorities around engagement with Canadian Indigenous communities that include providing educational opportunities for Indigenous people and widening opportunities for all students to learn about Indigenous issues and perspectives, and increasing engagement with diverse Indigenous communities and peoples in supportive and productive relationships. (see https://indigenous.ubc.ca/indigenous-engagement/indigenous-strategic-plan/).
 Applicants should submit (1) a cover letter indicating interest in a faculty appointment that identifies the applicant’s academic, research, and professional accomplishments and any teaching experience; (2) a curriculum vitae; (3) the candidate’s law and graduate transcripts; (4) the names of three references; and (5) evidence of teaching effectiveness, such as evaluations, if available.
 Publications submitted as part of the application will not be returned and incomplete applications may not be accepted.

-Electronic applications are required and should be submitted to the Appointments Committee ([email protected]) by October 17, 2021.
+Electronic applications are required and should be submitted to the Appointments Committee ([email protected]) NOW EXTENDED TO NOVEMBER 15 2021.

 Referees should submit reference letters by the same date or as soon as possible thereafter.
 Unofficial academic transcripts may be submitted with the initial application, but official academic transcripts will be required before appointment.
 Incomplete applications may not be accepted.
 The School of Law will continue to review applications until the position is filled.
 Any questions about this position may be directed to: [email protected]